jdschi/gadgetbridge2mqtt/README.md

       Open "Developer Settings".
 Two buttons need to be enabled for the HA automation to work: "Allow 3rd party apps to change settings" and "Allow GATT interaction through BLE Intent API"

-## Settings in Home Assistant:
+## Settings in Home Assistant companion app:

    ### Notifications must be working on your phone.
 Unfortunately, that can be very phone specific, and change with updates.
-Many users
-      rely unknowingly on using Google Services, which seems to be a default fallback for other problems.
+Many users rely unknowingly on using Google Services, which seems to be a default fallback for other problems.
 My phone has no Google Services, so I go to side panel Settings -> Companion App -> Services & devices, and click on the Home phone name, which is the only entry from my single server.
 There I set Persistent Connection to "On home network only".
 Others use "Never".
 However, if you are using the minimal version of the app, then "Never" will not work.
 I cannot help you with this.

    Notifications are how HA talks to Gadgetbridge through the companion app.

     ### side panel Settings -> Companion app -> Sensors: Manage sensors.
 Scroll down to "Last update sensor" and click on it.
 At the bottom of this menu
       there is a greyed out "Add new intent" button.
 Be sure to read the useful text above it.
 If you click on the radio button, it will immediately